 I always reflect on how lucky I am to have my health, and that my friends and family are all in relatively good health.
 But this time of year always makes me take a little extra time to stop and think about all of my blessings and how fortunate I really am.

 Every time I get a gift basket order, I pray for the cancer patient recipient’s speedy recovery and good health.
-And I say another another thank you to whatever higher power has granted me and my family another healthy day.
+And I say another thank you to whatever higher power has granted me and my family another healthy day.
+If you’re interested in purchasing a safe and healthy gift for your loved one with cancer, visit our online shop to learn more.